SteelMunba/alien-finger/README.md

 # alien-finger
-First attempt at a GitHub after 24 yrs of programming
+First attempt at GitHub after 24 yrs of programming